 When it comes to successfully servicing big brands, you want to do the best job possible to ensure they never go elsewhere.
 That's because it's often easier, and cheaper, to retain existing clients rather than win new ones.

 All it takes is mutual trust and respect, and a little give and take.
 So why do so many in the creative industries mess things up?

-I've had many interesting conversations about agencies lately, mainly with marketing directors at large firms.
+I've had many conversations about agencies lately, mainly with marketing directors at large firms.
 They all seem to complain about the same things.
-So I thought, perhaps it's time to address these issues and offer some friendly advice on how to keep those bigger clients happy.
+So I thought, perhaps it's time to address these issues and offer some friendly advice on how to keep those more prominent clients happy.
 Particularly as they're so lucrative, can look great on your portfolio and lead to lots more work.

 Don't take on projects you can't handle